 \subsection{System Overview}

 The constraints laid out by the problem call for deriving an approach that minimizes time spent on any online operation, hence budgeting as much time as possible for execution and perception.
-To this end, we propose an approach relies heavily on pre-computation, similar to the Constant-Time Motion Planning (CTMP) class of algorithms \cite{doi:10.1177/02783649211027194}.
+The extreme time constraints limit the use of online real-time planning methods \cite{yang2023epa}.
+To this end, we propose an approach that relies heavily on precomputation, similar to the Constant-Time Motion Planning (CTMP) class of algorithms \cite{doi:10.1177/02783649211027194}.

-At a high level, each camera-captured frame is processed within the perception module shown in Figure \ref{fig:flowchart}.
-Once a sufficient number of frames meeting the specified criteria are detected, these frames, together with their respective timestamps, are used to estimate the trajectory of the projectile.
+At a high level, each frame captured by the camera is processed within the perception module shown in Figure \ref{fig:flowchart}.
+Once a sufficient number of frames are detected, those frames and their timestamps are used to estimate the trajectory of the projectile.
 The derived positions and velocities of the projectile are then published to the planner.
-Subsequently, through an offline solution of a series of planning problems and the storage of their outcomes in a database, we can query and obtain a path for the manipulator's trajectory.
-During execution, this trajectory is executed to intercept the projectile and prevent any potential collisions with object $\mathcal{O}$.
-In the remainder of the section, we discuss the proposed approach and its building blocks in detail (Section \ref{sec:prop} and \ref{sec:propbb}), and provide the complete algorithm (Section \ref{sec:algo}, \ref{sec:INSAT}, \ref{sec:B-Splines}, and \ref{sec:perception}).
+Subsequently, by querying a motion library computed offline from solutions to a series of planning problems, we obtain a trajectory for the manipulator to block the projectile.
+The trajectory is then executed to intercept the projectile with the shield held by the manipulator and prevent any potential collisions with the object $\mathcal{O}$.
+In the remainder of the section, we explain the proposed approach and its building blocks in detail and describe the whole algorithm.